Bob Woodward: Early life, education and naval service

 Woodward was born in Geneva, Illinois, the son of Jane (née Upshur) and Alfred E. Woodward, a lawyer who later became chief judge of the 18th Judicial Circuit Court.
 He was raised in nearby Wheaton, Illinois, and educated at Wheaton Community High School (WCHS), a public high school in the same town.
 His parents divorced when he was twelve, and he and his brother and sister were raised by their father, who subsequently remarried.

 Following graduation from WCHS in 1961, Woodward enrolled in Yale University with a Naval Reserve Officers Training Corps (NROTC) scholarship and studied history and English literature.
 While at Yale, Woodward joined the Phi Gamma Delta fraternity and was a member of Book and Snake.
 He received his B.A. degree in 1965.

 Naval service

 After Yale, Woodward began a five-year tour of duty in the United States Navy, working as a communications officer.
-Woodward has sometimes been cited as working in intelligence, but this is mistaken.
+Woodward has sometimes been cited as working in intelligence, but Woodward denies this.
 During his service in the Navy, Woodward served aboard the USS Wright, and was one of two officers assigned to move or handle nuclear launch codes the Wright carried in its capacity as a National Emergency Command Post Afloat (NECPA).
 At one time, he was close to Admiral Robert O. Welander, being communications officer on the USS Fox under Welander's command.